 Q: Is sencha tea good for you?

-A: Yes.
-Sencha tea contains beneficial compounds and nutrients, such as vitamin C, folic acid, potassium, phosphorus, calcium, saponins, catechins and beta-carotene.
+A. Yes.
+Sencha tea contains beneficial catechins, as well as nutrients like vitamins C and E, carotene, dietary fiber and more.
 Together, they may provide benefits for your heart, protect against diabetes and even help maintain normal cholesterol levels.

 Q: Where can I buy sencha green tea?